 Take the plunge

-211 take the plungeA famous parable of Jesus: Two people go to the temple to pray.
-One is a Pharisee, the other a tax collector (Luke 18,9.14).
+211 take the plungeA famous parable of Jesus: Two people go into the temple to pray.
+One is a Pharisee, the other a tax collector (Lk 18,9.14).
 Today, two thousand years after Jesus told that parable, we might be tempted to nod knowingly and say, "Yeah, the Pharisees, the epitome of self-righteousness and hypocrisy!"
 Fine...but let's put that assessment aside and try to imagine how the parable affected Jesus' listeners.
 Firstly, the Pharisees were not seen as the bigoted hypocrites that we, Christians with 2000 years of church history, like to think of them as.
 Rather, the Pharisees were the devout, zealous, devout religious minority of Jews who bravely defied the rising tide of liberalism, compromise, and syncretism in the Roman world with its pagan Greek culture.
 They called the people to return to the law and pledged faith in obedience.

 When the Pharisee prays in the parable: "I thank you, God, that I am not like other people", then this is not hubris, not empty boasting.
 It was true.
 His respect for the law was impeccable; he and the Pharisaic minority had taken up the cause of loyalty to the law in a world where the law was rapidly declining.
 He wasn't like other people, and he doesn't even take credit for that—he thanks God it's like that.